junxit/us-congress-bills-117/bill.md

 ---
 legis-num: S. 2520
-congress: 117th CONGRESS
+congress: One Hundred Seventeenth Congress of the United States of America
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 2520